Add this and other places to your personal travel plan. We will then help you with further suitable suggestions: free of charge and straightaway!

 Bike Tour and Bike Rental on Governors Island NYC

 The best way to explore the island is by bike.
-Bike rentals are available in 2020 while maintaining social distancing.
+Bike rentals are available while maintaining social distancing.
 You can either rent one on Governors Island for $ 15/2 hours (follow the blue signs after leaving the ferry) or you bring one yourself.
 The best part is, you don’t have to pay an extra fee on the ferry.

 Governors Island NYC has routes specially designed for bike riders.
 Are you looking for more ideas for cycling in New York?
 Just be aware that pedestrian lanes, former residences of the US military, Castle Williams and Fort Jay are bicycle-free zones.